docs.ejabberd.im

 Here is how to get started to help with setup up environment.

-With homebrew properly installed, you can use the following command to install MySQL:
+With Homebrew properly installed, you can use the following command to install MySQL:

 brew install mysql